 James Cameron's epic Titanic tied Ben-Hur (1959) with 11 Oscar wins.

-Born Yesterday (Best Picture)
+Chinatown (Best Picture)

 Al Pacino (The Godfather II, Best Actor)

 Art Carney took home the Oscar for Best Actor for his performance as Harry Coombes in Harry and Tonto.
 Carney somehow beat out multiple historic acting performances, including Dustin Hoffman in Lenny, Jack Nicholson in Chinatown, and Al Pacino in The Godfather II.

 This was the only time in the history of the Academy Awards that different people won Oscars for playing the same role.
 Robert De Niro won for playing a young Vito Corleone in The Godfather II.
 Marlon Brando took home an Oscar for playing the same role in The Godfather two years earlier.